Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Paranormal Romance: Mythical or supernatural creatures play a key role - and are often the (or part of) the central relationship.

-Examples: Ghost, Warm Bodies, The Shape of Water
+Examples: Ghost, Warm Bodies, The Shape of Water, Twilight, Underworld, City of Angels

 Religious Romance: Religious or spiritual beliefs - of the characters and influencing the characters - helps define the love story.
 Profanity and sexuality are usually avoid.